yalcinsahan/springboot_mongodb_crud/README.md

 # springboot_mongodb_crud
-I made this project with Spring Boot and MongoDb.
+I made this project with Spring Boot and MongoDB.